For media contact email email@example.com

 Postgraduate Research supervision

-Peter Doak, 'Derry/Londonderry UK City of Culture 2013: A sociological analysis' (second supervisor)
+Peter Doak, 'Derry/Londonderry UK City of Culture 2013: A sociological analysis' (second supervisor), Passed with minor revisions, November 2014.

 Co-supervisions outside QUB: